madelinejoseph2027/final/README.md

 ## Usage

-Please make sure all of the attending files from this repository are present in your working directory (e.g., by cloning this repo to your local system).
+Please make sure all of the attending files from this repository are present in your working directory (e.g., by cloning this repo to your local system or downloading it as a ZIP file).

 Run the following in the command line: